corybrinck/sfft/README.txt

 ---------------------------------------------------------------------------------------

-Both in-place and out-of-place trasforms are supported for std::complex inputs.
-Currently a buffer of memory is allocated and freed internally with most calls regardless of in-place or out-of-place use.
-Memory is also allocated internally for Twiddle factors.
+Only out-of-place trasforms are supported for std::complex inputs.
+Memory is allocated internally for Twiddle factors and temporary storage.

 Cooley-Tukey and Radix-2 algorithms have been implemented, as well as an O(N^2/4) algorithm for prime numbers.
 No O(N*log(N)) algorithm has yet been implemented for prime DFT sizes.